Explore Hungarian castles and palaces

 Hungary has many magnificent castles and splendid palaces, primarily divided into two periods: the Middle Ages and the Renaissance period, as well as the Baroque and Rococo periods from the 17th to the 19th century.

-Diósgyőr Castle, located in Hungary and also known as the "Queen's Castle," was used as a vacation home for the wives of successive kings who received it as a dowry for over a hundred years.
-Today, after restoration, the castle is reopened, showcasing its history and culture.
-With its ancient furniture, dressed dolls, and historical games, visitors can feel like they have traveled back in time.
-Knight performances, archery, and other activities await the visitors.
-This castle was once one of the largest knight halls in Central Europe and was built during the reign of King Louis I of Hungary.
+Located in Hungary, Diósgyőri Vár, also known as the 'Queen's Castle,' was used as a holiday home for the wives of various kings as a dowry gift over the past hundred years.
+Today, after undergoing restoration, the castle has reopened, showcasing its history and culture.
+It features many ancient furniture pieces, dressed-up mannequins, and historical games, making visitors feel as if they have traveled back in time.
+There are also knight performances, archery, and a series of other activities awaiting visitors.
+This castle was once one of the largest knight halls in Central Europe, built during the reign of Louis I (Nagy Lajos).

-The Royal Palace of Gödöllő is located on the island of the River Bodva in Hungary.
-It is one of the largest palaces in Hungary and an outstanding representation of early Baroque architecture, with exquisite and unique murals.
-With the guidance of a tour guide, visitors can explore this mythical building and the surrounding park, enjoying the introduction by the guides dressed in ancient costumes.
-In the 12-hectare garden, there is a willow garden for children of all ages to play.
-The palace was built by Jean-François Le Hoyel in 1716, and later the wandering painter Lipót Ferencz created special paintings for six rooms, making it one of the largest rococo-style continuous mural series in Hungary.
-By watching 3D documentaries, visitors can further understand the lives of the palace owners and the builders.
-In addition, the palace also hosts museum learning activities suitable for children to participate in.
+La Hulière-Coburg Palace is located on the Bodva River Island in Hungary.
+It is one of the largest palaces in Hungary and an outstanding example of early Baroque architecture.
+The palace is known for its exquisite and unique frescoes.
+Guided tours allow visitors to explore this mythical building and its surrounding park, with guides dressed in ancient costumes.
+The 12-hectare garden includes a willow garden for children of all ages to play.
+The palace was started by Jean-François La Hulière in 1716, and later, the itinerant painter Lib Ferenc painted special works for six rooms, making it one of the largest Rococo-style continuous fresco series in Hungary.
+Visitors can also learn more about the lives of the palace owners and builders through 3D story films.
+Additionally, the palace hosts museum educational activities suitable for children.

 Buda Castle

 Buda Castle Hill has been an important landmark in Hungarian history since ancient times.
 After the Mongol invasion in the 13th century, the Hungarian king built the first fortress on Buda Hill.
-Later, the king of the Angevin dynasty transformed the fortress into a luxurious Gothic palace, which became the royal residence, making Buda the quasi-capital of medieval Hungary.
-In the 15th century, King Matthias I renovated the palace and built the first Italian Renaissance-style royal palace in Europe, ushering in Buda Castle's golden age.
-The Corvina Library is located inside the palace, and it was the library of King Matthias.
-The building may have been inspired by the simultaneous reconstruction of the 15th-century Palazzo Vecchio in Florence, Italy.
-It is one of the most famous libraries in Europe, bringing together some of the most outstanding scientists and artists, and serving as a thriving center of knowledge.
+Later, the kings of the Anjou dynasty transformed this fortress into a luxurious Gothic palace, making it the permanent residence of the royal family and turning Buda into the quasi-capital of medieval Hungary.
+In the 15th century, King Matthias I renovated the palace, constructing the first Italian Renaissance-style royal palace in Europe, ushering Buda Castle into its golden age.
+The Bibliotheca Corvina, located within the palace, was King Matthias' library.
+The architectural inspiration likely came from the simultaneous reconstruction of the Palazzo Vecchio in Florence, Italy, in the 15th century.
+It is one of the most famous libraries in Europe, gathering some of the most outstanding scientists and artists, and serving as a thriving center of knowledge.

-This classical architectural building, constructed between 1802 and 1815, is one of Hungary's earliest examples of neoclassicism.
-Its English-style park, one of the largest and most beautiful in Hungary, takes several hours to fully explore.
-Located on an island in the center of a lake, the park features the famous Dutch Red Brick House (vörös téglás Hollandi-ház) as a major attraction.
-Within the beautiful palace park, visitors can enjoy playing tennis with an expansive view, creating a unique experience for nostalgic sports enthusiasts.
-This single-story U-shaped palace with a basement is also a popular filming location.
-It has been reconstructed into a community cultural center, hosting numerous interactive exhibitions.
+This neoclassical building, constructed between 1802 and 1815, is located in the southeastern part of Lake Balaton and is one of the earliest neoclassical buildings in Hungary.
+The English-style park of this palace is one of the largest and most beautiful English parks in Hungary, requiring several hours to fully explore.
+The park is situated on the central island of a group of lakes, with the famous Dutch red brick house (vörös téglás Hollandi-ház) being a major attraction.
+In the beautiful palace park, people can play tennis with a wide view, and some nostalgic fans will immerse themselves in a special experience.
+This single-story, U-shaped palace with a basement is also a popular filming location.
+It has now been rebuilt into a community cultural center, hosting many interactive exhibitions.